ptdriscoll/nand2tetris/README.md

 ### Project 3: Sequential Logic and Memory

 A hierarcy of memory chips, from elementary flip-flop gates, to one-bit registers, to n-bit registers, to a family of Random Access Memory (RAM) chips.
-Unlike processing chips, based on combinational logic, these chips require clock-based sequential logic.
+Unlike processing chips, based on combinational logic, these require clock-based sequential logic.

 ### Project 4: Machine Language